Workday

 Workday Rising is our largest, loudest, and most impactful moment of the year.
 Designed to bridge the gap between business strategy and user experience, this flagship event offers deep dives into our technology roadmap for thousands of attendees.
 It is the ultimate driver for business velocity, creating a direct line from attendee engagement to pipeline acceleration and expanded product adoption.

 Workday Rising 2025 was our largest event yet, with nearly 20,000 attendees.
 Hosted at the Moscone Center in San Francisco, we closed down Howard Street, creating a true campus experience.
-This Rising was extra-special as it was Workday’s 20th birthday, and the first Rising after our rebrand.
+The 2025 event marked two major milestones: Workday’s 20th Anniversary and the debut of the new brand identity on a global stage.

 The Look and Feel

-The look and feel was inspired by the glow of a rising sun.
-Light bends, fun promotional treatments, and freeform gradients- inspired by the new Workday brand, defined this identity.
-This strong foundation allowed us to flex the brand in strategic moments. from the latest technology, to translucent materials, to 60’ illustrated murals.
+The visual identity was anchored in the concept of a rising sun, a literal and metaphorical nod to the brand's name and its future.
+We used light bends, fun promotional treatments, and freeform gradients- inspired by the new Workday brand, to define the space.
+This strong foundation allowed us to flex the brand in strategic moments. from the latest technology, to translucent materials, to 60’ illustrated murals. and “Instagrammable” moments.

 Mara has built amazing relationships with both stakeholders and vendors.
 She's always able to quickly find a creative solution to any problem we face.
 But what stands out most to me, is her dedication and reliability.
 She is so on top of every detail, ensuring nothing slips through the cracks, and consistently goes above and beyond—often working outside of standard hours to meet deadlines or move projects along.
 Her ability to manage hundreds of simultaneous projects is truly impressive, and I'm SO lucky to have this kind of support in a coworker!